TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 4. SAML 2.0 Federation Role
 • Definition: A type of IAM role used for federated authentication with SAML 2.0-compatible identity providers (e.g., Microsoft Active Directory, Okta).
 • Purpose: Enables users to log in to AWS via an enterprise identity provider and assume roles with appropriate permissions.
+• Example Use Case:
+  - An employee logs into the company’s internal portal (using AD or Okta), and a SAML assertion grants them temporary access to AWS Management Console with the privileges associated with a specific role.